-The contribution of Constructability Scores from the total external access system, the total formwork system and innovation items are summed up to arrive at the Constructability Score of the Structural System.
+The contribution of Constructability Scores from the total external access system, the total formwork system and structural innovative systems are summed up to arrive at the Constructability Score of the Structural System.
 The maximum Constructability Score for Structural System is 60 points.